 Tamil Nadu RERA

 The Tamil Nadu RERA Rules were notified on June 22, 2017.
-Exclusion/inclusion of projects for registration, will depend on whether they lie within the Chennai Metropolitan Area (CMA) or outside the CMA, among other factors.
+TNRERA has jurisdiction over Tamil Nadu as well as Andaman and Nicobar Islands.
+Exclusion/inclusion of projects for registration depends on whether they lie within the Chennai Metropolitan Area (CMA) or outside the CMA, among other factors.

 West Bengal RERA